-The apostle Paul calls Satan "the god of this age" in II Corinthians 4:4, and in Galatians 1:4, he writes of the present time as "this present evil age."
-Because his attitude is influencing the people of this world, Satan is the reason this age will never improve.
+In Galatians 1:4, Paul writes of the present time as "this present evil age."
+Because Satan's attitude is influencing the people of this world, this age will never improve.
 Because the world gets its character from the wicked one's presence and activity, we live in an evil age that grows increasingly worse.

 Paul also describes him as "the prince of the power of the air" in Ephesians 2:2.
 This title is of particular importance because it points to Satan as the head of the demonic hosts (fallen angels) who operate night and day to fill the environment we inhabit with ungodly deceptions, viewpoints, doubts, and temptations.

 The word "power" in this verse is singular, referring to the demonic forces as a corporate body that operates under the authority of Satan, their chief or prince.
 "Air" translates a Greek word that most likely refers to the immediate atmosphere above the earth, which evidently is where demons do their work.
 In other words, our atmosphere is the vehicle or medium of their evil operations and influence.
 This not only defines the locality of Satan's operations, but also portrays the prevailing influence or evil atmosphere within which every person in the world moves.
 We live in an environment of demonic influence controlled by Satan.